Section C: Research Students

 C.2.2 Annual reviews

 Annual reviews are compulsory for all research students.
-The form is sent by Registry to the supervisor, who should complete it in full.
+The form is sent by the Registry to the supervisor, who should complete it in full.
 The form includes space for the student's signature, to indicate that they have seen their supervisor's comments, though return of the form should not be delayed by waiting for the student's signature if for some reason it is not promptly obtainable.
 The annual report form also has a section for the student to complete, which is returned directly to the Registry: supervisors should encourage students to return this form.
 The supervisor's report should be copied and kept in the logbook; the student's report may be logged or not, as the student wishes.

 Details for students and supervisors of other aspects of the examination procedures can be found in the University of London’s publication Regulations for the Degrees of MPhil and PhD.
 Responsibility for the assessment of research degrees remains primarily the responsibility of the University, although from 2008/09 SOAS is responsible for the appointment of examiners, the procedure for which is available on the registry web pages.
-Examiners’ reports from PhD viva examinations are sent to the Registry, who forward them to supervisors and Associate Deans.
-Associate Deans are asked to note any recurrent themes, whether positive or potentially concerning, in their annual reports to TELSOC.
+Examiners’ reports from PhD viva examinations are sent to the Registry, who forward them to supervisors and Associate Directors.
+Associate Directors are asked to note any recurrent themes, whether positive or potentially concerning, in their annual reports to TELSOC.
 Associate Directors also discuss with the supervisor any cases where the thesis is referred or failed.